-The South Yorkshire Violence Reduction Unit is based at Shepcote Lane in Sheffield and will be working across South Yorkshire to prevent and reduce violence, including knife crime
+The South Yorkshire Violence Reduction Unit is based at Shepcote Lane in Sheffield and will be working across South Yorkshire to prevent and reduce violence.

 In August 2019, the Home Office announced confirmation that they would be providing the South Yorkshire Police and Crime Commissioner with £1.6m funding to set up a Violence Reduction Unit (VRU) in South Yorkshire.